yesodweb/serversession/README.md

       provides ACID guarantees using a transaction log.
 It can also be used without durability as a memory-only backend.

+    * `serversession-backend-redis`: Storage backend using Redis via the `hedis` package.

   * _Frontend_, bindings for your web framework of choice.
     Currently we support: